-The PRIZM Lens technology has been out for a couple years now with Oakley, but it’s still one of the best lens technologies for optics.
+The PRIZM lens technology has been out for a couple of years now with Oakley, but it’s still one of the best lens technologies for optics.
 This lens does a nice job of filtering out distracting colors and allowing your eyes to focus on the colors you want to let in, a specific blue and specific orange while in the snow.
 While Oakley shows a very large difference in clarity when wearing PRIZM lenses, I haven’t found that to be the case while skiing.
 They are good, but they don’t pull out all the hidden bumps and ice patches in low light conditions.

 To allow the goggles to adjust to different lighting conditions, the goggle comes with a total of two lenses.
-One more brighter days and one for low light days.
+One for more brighter days and one for low light days.

 Other Goggle Features